 A detailed transition plan helps prevent long delays in project execution and contain costs.
 More important, it can help boost customer satisfaction and keep customers from defecting.

 One more of the key secrets – Good management is the heart of every project.
 Over-managing and micro-managing are two of the biggest detractors to good management.
 Both wear people down over time.

 Often, overmanaging and micromanaging are rooted in poor transitions and bad communications.
-They are also rooted in a poor choice of service provider.
+They are also rooted in a poor choice of the service provider.
 Make sure you find a service provider with relevant industry experience.

-Business needs change all the time.
+Business needs to change all the time.
 Sometimes the changes are anticipated in SLAs.
 Sometimes, they’re not.
 So be prepared to make changes when offshoring.
 Be flexible and nimble, and roll with the punches.

 Change In Relationship